Full name: Paula Julie Abdul

 Resume highlights: Dancer, choreographer, singer

 Bet you didn't know...
 When Paula graduated from Van Nuys Junior High School in 1980, she was voted "girl with the funniest laugh."

-Alongside Simon Cowell and Randy Jackson at the American Idol judges' table, Paula became known as the sweet, ditsy, and hard-to-understand member of the power trio.
-She also sparked her share of controversy: First there was the rumored affair with a Season 2 contestant, and then there were reports of painkiller addictions.
+Alongside Simon Cowell and Randy Jackson at the American Idol judges' table, Paula became known as the sweet, ditsy, and hard-to-understand judge.
+Of course, she also sparked her share of controversy: First there was the rumored affair with a Season 2 contestant, and then there were reports of painkiller addictions.
 Despite the criticism, Paula remained popular with viewers until she left the show in 2008 after a contract dispute.